jessikarochas/jessikarochas/README.md

 - 👋 Hi, I’m @jessikarochas (in almost every social media, except for YT where I am @JessikaRocha)
 - 👀 I’m interested in creativity, productivity and technology
-- 🌱 I’m always learning, reading and creating
+- 🌱 I’m always learning, reading and creating things
 - 💞️ I’m looking to collaborate on anything related to productivity, personal development and creativity
 - 📫 Reach me over on Instagram @jessikarochas